 I am NCPA

-EDUCATION: University of South Carolina College of Pharmacy, 1979.
+EDUCATION: University of Washington School of Pharmacy.

 SHORTEST RESUME AROUND: Beverly went to work at Katterman's as a student.
 Her title?
 Delivery girl.
 She got the job because the delivery vehicle had a stick shift, and she could drive it.
 It is the only place she has ever worked.
 After pharmacy school, she worked alongside owner Don Katterman.
 Katterman died suddenly in 1982.
 In 1996, she decided she was ready to buy the store.

 BLAZING THE TRAIL: In October, Beverly received the first Sharlea Leatherwood Memorial Trailblazer Award.
 The award is especially meaningful to Beverly because she knew Leatherwood well and learned from her.
 "She was persistent.
 And she had the most gorgeous smile.
 That's something I learned from her.
 Always smile when you're asking difficult questions."